-- Dedicated right-turn bay (west leg) - Right-turn slip lane with yield condition (south leg) - Combination right-turn/through lane with bike lane on the right side (east leg) - Shared bike/right-turn lane (north leg)
+- Dedicated right-turn bay (1) - Right-turn slip lane with yield (3) condition (2) - Shared bike/right-turn lane - Combination right-turn/through lane with bike lane on the right side (4)

 Traffic signal bicycle detection is a part of each treatment, as is color enriched bike lanes in locations where motor vehicle traffic crosses over the bike lane.

-The four different intersection approaches are illustrated below.
-The description above begins with the intersection approach on the left side of the image and addresses each intersection approach in a counter-clockwise manner.
+Four different intersection approaches are shown:

-Figure 14: Prototypical Multi-lane Arterial Intersection Design
+[Insert Prototypical Multi-lane Arterial Intersection Designs]

-2. Retrofitting Trails to Be Universally Accessible
+2. Retrofitting Trails to be Universally Accessible

-As of 2014, the City of Albuquerque has begun a major program to evaluate trails along with parks to assess the current level of accessibility of these facilities.
+The City of Albuquerque has begun a major program to evaluate trails along with parks to assess the current level of accessibility of these facilities.
 There is not yet a definite timeline for completion of the analysis as the program requires new training efforts.
 Additionally, the quantity of parks and miles of trails to evaluate is extensive.